 The maximum amount of vacation leave hours to be paid out is 120 hours per year (for part-timers: in proportion to their employment).
-For NIOZ the maximum number of vacation hours that will be paid in 2015 and 2016 is 80.
-(Refer to section 3.1 of this Appendix).
 The possibility of a further increase to a maximum of 178 hours will be decided in consultation with the competent works council before 1 January of each year.
 Such a decision may be made for groups of employees or for an integral part of the organisation.
 The resulting sum will be paid out with the gross salary for the month in which the AVOM choice begins.